matthewmueller/normalize-contenteditable/Readme.md

 # normalize-contenteditable

+  **[Deprecated] this is a good start, but it's not comprehensive enough. https://github.com/guardian/scribe is much more mature and handles many more of the edge cases you may come across.**

   All text in a content-editable block should be wrapped in `<p>` tag.
 Each browser handles content-editables just a bit different.
 The goal of this library is to normalize these inconsistencies.

 ## Installation